-1.5 Documentation Set
+2.5 Documentation Set

 To meet our objectives, the committee has defined a process model that reflects the generic processes for running elections in a number of different international jurisdictions.
-The processes are illustrative, covering the vast amount of election types and scenarios.
+The processes are illustrative, covering a large number of election types and scenarios.